-- The State of NJ requires two (2) semesters of student teaching: the first semester is part-time and is called Advanced Clinical Practice; the second semester is full time and is called Apprenticeship Teaching.
-Upon completion of the Apprenticeship Teaching, students will have met eligibility requirements for teacher certification.
+- The State of NJ requires two (2) semesters of student teaching: the first semester is part-time and is called Advanced Clinical Practice; the second semester is full-time and is called Apprenticeship Teaching.
+Upon completion of the Apprenticeship Teaching, students will have met the eligibility requirements for teacher certification.
 Completion of the master’s degree is not required for certification in New Jersey.

-- New Jersey teacher certification requires that 6 credits be taken in behavioral sciences (sociology, anthropology or psychology); and 3 credits be taken in biology, physiology or health.
-The courses also may be taken to satisfy college core (general education) requirements, or the liberal arts /science required courses, or electives.
+- New Jersey teacher certification requires that 6 credits be taken in behavioral sciences (sociology, anthropology, or psychology); and 3 credits be taken in biology, physiology, or health.
+The courses also may be taken to satisfy college core (general education) requirements, the liberal arts /science required courses or electives.